YvonneoO/qqyang.github.io/_portfolio/VAD_impeller_design.md

   - Lightweight and biocompatible.
   - Chosen for compatibility with fluids and organs in the human body.

+### My Contribution

 Each team member explored impeller designs at various speeds (2400-3000 rpm), optimizing parameters such as blade height, slip factor, and velocity match.
+I'm responsible for the design of impeller at the speed of 2700 rpm. <br/>
-We used Excel and MATLAB for calculations and Fusion 360 for CAD modeling.
-Materials were selected using CES for biocompatibility, strength, and thermal properties.
+I used Excel and MATLAB for calculations and Fusion 360 for CAD modeling.
+The Materials were selected using CES for biocompatibility, strength, and thermal properties.
+Then I select the manufacturing process based on the material selection and use Eco-Audit to analyze the material and lifecycle of the proposed design.

 ### Final Recommendations:
 - **Mechanical Design**: 5-blade impeller, optimal speed at 2900 rpm.